 The coronavirus pandemic has unmistakably forced many changes in American lives, including a new type of litigation: companies suing Texas city, county and state governments over shutdown orders or contesting the definitions of “essential” and “nonessential” businesses.

-Several groups of bar owners have filed at least three lawsuits against Gov. Greg Abbott over his executive order shutting down their establishments again in response to the rising number of COVID-19 cases.
+Several groups of bar owners have filed at least four lawsuits against Gov. Greg Abbott over his executive order shutting down their establishments again in response to the rising number of COVID-19 cases.

 Research by a legal profession publication shows more than a dozen similar lawsuits across the Lone Star State since early March.
 Researchers said it’s likely that additional, less publicized cases filed against small or mid-sized Texas cities.